 - Documents that have incomplete sections, blank spaces or blank lines anywhere above your signature area that are not marked as a separate “Office Use Only” section, crossed out or filled in with N/A. We are notarizing you signing a statement of some kind, so the statement cannot be incomplete (even though someone has assured you that they can “fill it in later” and “we’ve done it this way for years.”)

-For clients requiring a NY apostille (the NY government’s certification of the signatures of certain types of documents being used in other, apostille-member countries), we can also meet at our Manhattan office at 234 Fifth Avenue (at 27th St.) to start the process for Apostille projects (Apostille office visits by appointment only.
+For clients requiring a NY apostille (the NY government’s certification of the signatures of certain types of documents being used in other, apostille-member countries), we can also meet at our Manhattan office at 246 Fifth Avenue (at 28th St.) to start the process for Apostille projects (Apostille office visits by appointment only (once the pandemic is over).
 Walk-ins or notary-only appointments are not available.
 Please do not ship documents to this address as we have a separate shipping address).

 Check the NY Apostilles link at the top of this page for information about the NY Apostille process (or click here) and see how you can take advantage of our in-depth experience obtaining apostilles for ALL apostille countries across the globe…from Argentina, Brazil, Colombia and the Dominican Republic to France, Italy, Russia and South Korea, and everywhere in between.

 DOCUMENT REVIEW: It is always safest if we can at least see the unsigned signature/title (if applicable)/printed name area and notary section of the document by email to see what we’re dealing with before we arrive.
 We find a large number of errors in the signature area and notary statement (or see no notary statement*), inconsistencies in the spelling of names, as well as extra signature lines for third party witnesses and inadequate spacing for our notary stamps or information being inserted.